oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_int/README.md

 | OS                                | Linux* Ubuntu* 18.04/20.04, RHEL*/CentOS* 8, SUSE* 15; Windows* 10
 | Hardware                          | Intel® Programmable Acceleration Card (PAC) with Intel Arria® 10 GX FPGA <br> Intel® FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX) <br> Intel® FPGA 3rd party / custom platforms with oneAPI support <br> *__Note__: Intel® FPGA PAC hardware is only compatible with Ubuntu 18.04*
 | Software                          | Intel® oneAPI DPC++ Compiler <br> Intel® FPGA Add-On for oneAPI Base Toolkit
-| What you will learn               | Using the `ac_int` data-type for basic operations <br> Efficiently using the left shift operation <br> Setting and reading certain bits of an `ac_int` number
+| What you will learn               | Using the `ac_int` data type for basic operations <br> Efficiently using the left shift operation <br> Setting and reading certain bits of an `ac_int` number
 | Time to complete                  | 20 minutes

 ## Purpose

-This FPGA tutorial shows how to use the `ac_int` type with some simple examples.
+This FPGA tutorial shows how to use the `ac_int` data type with some simple examples.

-This data-type can be used in place of native integer types to generate area efficient and optimized designs for the FPGA.
-For example, operations which do not utilize all of the bits the native integer types are good candidates for replacement with `ac_int` type.
+This data type can be used in place of native integer types to generate area efficient and optimized designs for the FPGA.
+When you have a computation that does not require the full dynamic range of a 32-bit integer, you should replace your `int` variables with `ac_int` variables of the correct, reduced width.
+For example, if you know that a loop will iterate from 0 to 12, only 4 bits are required.

+Please refer to the [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/optimize-your-design/resource-use/data-types-and-operations/var-prec-fp-sup/adv-disadv-ac-dt.html) to see advantages and limitations of `ac_int` data types.

 ### Simple Code Example